• Skip to main content

 Try adopting new habits that will allow you the maneuver the changes that are inevitable in relationships.
 Scheduling date nights is one of these habits, and it’s essential.

 Whether you’re dealing with household responsibilities, a busy work schedule, or caregiving duties, your daily life can exhaust you.
 By the time you get to your partner, you might be ready to call it a night!
-This is especially true when your plans are “spontaneous”—if you haven’t planned some couple-time in advance, you may not get around to it.
+This is especially true when your plans are “spontaneous” — if you haven’t planned some couple-time in advance, you may not get around to it.

 Scheduling not only gives you a space in time to just be a couple, it also gives you a chance to get excited about this opportunity to relax and connect with your partner.
 The more time you invest in planning the date, the more likely it is to actually happen—and to be a success!
-Plus, you’ll get to look forward to this time off all through the week, which will take some of the stress out of your day to day life.
+Plus, you’ll get to look forward to this time off all through the week, which will take some of the stress out of your day-to-day life.
 Spontaneity can be great, but there are times when scheduling intimacy works wonders.

-If you’re in the DC area, Date Night DC has great ideas for you and your partner to enjoy, like trips to the delicious restaurant Del Campo or exploring Hillwood Estate, Museum and Gardens.
+If you’re in the DC area, Date Night DC has great ideas for you and your partner to enjoy, like trips to the delicious restaurant Del Campo or exploring Hillwood Estate, Museum, and Gardens.
 Not in the area?
 Check out this list from StyleCaster, which includes carnivals, camping trips, midnight movies, and more!

 Research is your friend

 You’re not the only one who’s dealt with the issue of maintaining intimacy in a long-term relationship, and you won’t be the last.
-I’ve found it super helpful to take advantage of the digital age in this respect, gaining wisdom from google.
+I’ve found it super helpful to take advantage of the digital age in this respect, gaining wisdom from Google.

-For example, this article by Laura Newcomer lists a ton of ways to get out of relationships ruts, from sexless periods (create a fantasy jar!
+For example, this article by Laura Newcomer lists a ton of ways to get out of relationship ruts, from sexless periods (create a fantasy jar!
 Increase non-sexual touch!) to periods of near-constant bickering (name what you like about one another!
 Work out together!).
 Other studies have researched the habits of sexually satisfied couples, and have shared them on the internet for people like you and me to benefit from.
 For example, I figured that sexually satisfied couples probably spent more time being physically intimate than other couples, but I had no idea that responsiveness—a type of intimacy that involves developing a deeper understanding of who your partner is as a person—was so essential.
 Thank you, internet!

 You can also check out advice columns, like Dan Savage’s “Savage Love,” or podcasts like “Sex Out Loud.”
 I don’t know about you, but the more I hear others normalize sex, the more comfortable I feel discussing it.